hjelfman/hjelfman.github.io/2022-03-01-ManicMarchOne.md

 # Manic March - Name Button

 As someone who wants to remain pseudo-anonymous on this website for the time being while still wishing to remain identifiable, I struggled to figure out what to put as my name on the about page.
 So, I took some code snippets and created a quick about page name generator to give some people references for me, some of which are true, some are technically correct, and some wrong.
+If you want to see it in action, visit my about page in the upper right hand corner of the webpage!

 ## What is Manic March?